 Time-to-restraint in response to aggressive behaviour during the MAPAT was strongly and significantly associated with seclusion provision but not PICU provision and, in places without seclusion, there was a longer time lapse before staff initiated restraint.
 In units without seclusion, staff members tolerated higher levels of aggression before choosing to restrain during the MAPAT.
 Previous studies have suggested that staff without access to seclusion rate their methods of containment as less effective in resolving emergency situations (Cahin 1996).
 This lack of confidence could explain delayed time-to-restraint during the MAPAT.
-There was no association between PICU access and MAPAT score, despite the fact that onsite PICU availability leads to increased use (Bowers et al. 2012^a).
-Possibly this is because, unlike seclusion which can be utilised immediately, a transfer to PICU care takes some time to organise and occurs after the immediate crisis is over.
+There was no association between PICU access and MAPAT score, although onsite PICU availability leads to increased use (Bowers et al. 2012a).
+Possibly this is because, unlike seclusion which can be utilized immediately, a transfer to PICU care takes some time to organize and occurs after the immediate crisis is over.